Vladimir Putin warns West about crossing 'red line in respect to Russia' | CBC News

 Vladimir Putin warns West about crossing 'red line in respect to Russia'

-In annual address, Russian leader also called for quicker pace of domestic immunizations
+Russia's president says those who threaten its interests 'will feel sorry for their deeds as never before'

-Russian President Vladimir Putin on Wednesday warned the West against further encroachment on Russia's security interests, saying Moscow's response will be "quick and tough."
+Russian President Vladimir Putin on Wednesday sternly warned the West against encroaching further on Russia's security interests, saying Moscow's response will be "quick and tough" and make the culprits feel bitterly sorry for their actions.

-Putin's statement during his annual state-of-the-nation address came amid a massive Russian military buildup near Ukraine, where cease-fire violations in the seven-year conflict between Russian-backed separatists and Ukrainian forces have escalated in recent weeks.
+The warning came during Putin's annual state-of-the-nation address amid a massive Russian military buildup near Ukraine, where cease-fire violations in the seven-year conflict between Russia-backed separatists and Ukrainian forces have escalated in recent weeks.

 The United States and its allies have urged the Kremlin to pull the troops back.